-- Exception to the prohibition of use of force (customary IL). - Fundamental right of every State to its survival (inherent right): resort to self-defense in accordance with art.
+- > Exception to the prohibition of use of force (customary IL). - Fundamental right of every State to its survival (inherent right): resort to self-defense in accordance with art.
 51 Charter UN.

-"Nothing in this Charter shall impair the inherent right of individual or collective self-defense if an armed attack occurs against a Member of the United Nations, until the Security Council has taken measures necessary to maintain international peace and security.
+"Nothing in this Charter shall impair the inherent right of individual or collective selfdefense if an armed attack occurs against a Member of the United Nations, until the Security Council has taken measures necessary to maintain international peace and security.
 Measures taken by Members in exercise of the right of self-defense shall be reported immediately to the SC, and shall in no way affect the authority and responsibility of the Council under the present Charter to take at any time such action as it deems necessary to maintain or restore international peace and security".

+- Resort to individual or collective self-defense. - Collective self-defense: Victim State of the armed attack has to assess and declare that this has occurred + request the exercise of collective self-defense. - Lawfulness: Requirements and conditions that do not depend exclusively on subjective judgment of the State invoking self-defense but may be assessed and controlled by the ICJ (strict and objective).

+Requirements:

-- Lawfulness: Requirements and conditions that do not depend exclusively on subjective judgment of the State invoking self-defense, but may be assessed and controlled by the ICJ (strict and objective). - > Requirements: - Prior occurrence of an armed attack. - Is not the same as suffering a "use of force" by another State. - Lawfulness of self-defense in cases of "threat" or "imminent" armed attack? - Resort to individual or collective self-defense. - Collective self-defense: Victim State of the armed attack has to assess and declare that this ahs occurred + request the exercise of collective self-defense.
+- Prior occurrence of an armed attack. - Is not the same as suffering a "use of force" by another State. - Lawfulness of self-defense in cases of "threat" or "imminent" armed attack?